serwus79/storier/docs/project-structure.md

 - Add sensitive files to `.gitignore`

 ### 3. Dependency Injection and Services
-- Encapsulate business logic in service classes
+- Use Microsoft.Extensions.DependencyInjection for service registration
-- Use constructor injection for dependencies
+- Inject IOptions<T> for configuration in services
+- Register services with appropriate lifetimes (Singleton for shared state)
-- Keep services focused on single responsibilities
+- Resolve services through IServiceProvider

 ### 4. Error Handling
 - Use null-coalescing and null-conditional operators